yaskovdev/math-game-back-end/README.md

 # Math Game

-Implement a real-time browser-based math game for up to 10 concurrent users.
+Implement a real-time browser-based math game.
 The game is structured as a continuous series of rounds, where all connected players compete to submit the correct answer first.
 The number of rounds is not limited, players can connect at any time and start competing.

 At the beginning of each round a simple math challenge is sent to all connected players, consisting of a basic operation (+ - * /), two operands in range 1..10 and a potential answer.
 All players are presented with the challenge and have to answer whether the proposed answer is correct using a simple yes/no choice.